wispborne/timber_blog/README.md

 ## Android Logging - Timber 101

 #### Wait, what is Timber?
-[Timber](https://github.com/JakeWharton/timber) is an open source logging library from [Jake Wharton](https://github.com/JakeWharton) at [Square](http://square.github.io/) (the company behind dagger, retrofit, picasso, and many more) that turns Log into a meaningful and useful debugging tool, even after app release.
-Instead of calling `Log.e(tag, message)`, you would call `Timber.e(message)`.
-When you initialize Timber, you decide what to do with errors.
+[Timber](https://github.com/JakeWharton/timber) is an open source logging library from [Jake Wharton](https://github.com/JakeWharton) at [Square](http://square.github.io/) (the company behind dagger, retrofit, picasso, and many more) that turns logging into a meaningful and useful debugging tool, even after app release.
+All calls to `Log.v/d/i/w/e(tag, message)` are replaced by `Timber.v/d/i/w/e(message)` or `Timber.v/d/i/w/e(exception, message)` is used.
+When you initialize Timber, you decide what to do with logs.
 If you simply want to wrap Log, you can use the built-in `Timber.DebugTree`, which calls Log and automagically uses the calling class name as the tag. `Timber.v` calls `Log.v`. `Timber.d` calls `Log.d`.
 Etcetera.
-When you want to get fancy, and where Timber gets cool, is when you start making your own Trees (Tree?
+When you want to get fancy, and where Timber gets cool, is when you start making your own Trees (Trees?
 Timber?
 Logging? this is humor at it's finest).

 #### Getting fancy
 Do you leave your Log.v and Log.d calls in your app when you release it because you can't be bothered check for the build type whenever you write a log statement?
 I understand, but you're still a bad person.